 Doug Flutie – Then

 Doug Flutie was originally from Maryland but went to school at Boston College.
 He was the cause of what was called the Flutie Effect at the college, where as he started to win games for the college, more people started to apply.
-He was considered to be too short to play in the NFL but he persevered, eventually playing for the Chicago Bears, the New England Patriots, the Buffalo Bills, and the Sand Diego Chargers.
+While Flutie was considered to be too short to play in the NFL, he persevered and eventually played for many different NFL teams.
+He also played eight years in the CFL, where he was a six-time Most Outstanding Player and a three-time Grey Cup champion.

 Doug Flutie – Now